shamim0754/Java8/readme.md

     .collect(Collectors.toList())
     .forEach(System.out::println);
 	```

+	Note : Collectors enum return a list or a string
+	//delimiter ,
+	Collectors.joining(", ")
+	//delimiter , with prefix [
+	Collectors.joining(", ", "[")
+	//delimiter , with prefix [ and suffix ]
+	Collectors.joining(", ", "[", "]")

 3. Stream with sort : To sort the stream according to natural order.
 If the elements of this stream are not Comparable, java.lang.ClassCastException  thrown

 	```java